Frequently Asked Questions

 I'm diabetic.
 Does that make a difference?

 Yes.
 Diabetes can cause severe problems with your sight.
-It is very important that your eyes are checked every year, preferably with drops to dilate the pupil, so that the retina (back of the eye) can be examined thoroughly.
+It is very important that your eyes are checked by an eye doctor every year, preferably with drops to dilate the pupil, so that the retina (back of the eye) can be examined thoroughly.

 What should I bring to my eye exam?